Pavex, progress report #2: route all the things

 β Check out `RouteParams`' documentation for all the details!

-I could make it even better by sketching out what the struct should look like in the help
+I could make it even better by sketching out what the struct should look like in the help message, but that'll

 require a bit more work on the error message formatting side of things.
 One more item in the backlog!